keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 ## Discover Integrations

-Keptn comes pre-installed with services for:
+Keptn comes pre-installed with the Webhooks service.

-* Helm
-* JMeter
-* Webhooks

 All other existing Keptn integrations are listed on the [Integrations](https://keptn.sh/docs/integrations/) page.
+Note that, in older Keptn releases, the JMeter and Helm services were included in the core Keptn software but, for releases 0.19.x and later, they must be installed separately after you install Keptn.

 Don't see your tool listed?
 You have three options: